Siddhcreator-1706/Blackjack_V1.02/README.md

 # 🃏 BLACKJACK

 This is a Qt-based Blackjack game built in C++.
 It uses object-oriented principles and graphical components from Qt (e.g., QGraphicsView, QGraphicsScene, QPushButton) to create an interactive card game GUI.
+The term "Blackjack" specifically refers to a natural 21:

+A two-card hand consisting of an Ace (valued at 11) and any 10-point card (10, Jack, Queen, or King).

+## ✨ Why Is It Special?

+- Combines luck, **probability, and **strategic decision-making
+- Offers one of the lowest house edges in a casino if played optimally
+- A game where player choices actually matter
 # 🎯 Quick Game Rules (Read First!)

 **Objective:** Beat the dealer by getting your card total as close to 21 as possible — without going over.